 Skip to contents

-Let’s define one pipeline that is used for data_preprocessing and one that does the modeling.
+As a simple example, let’s define one pipeline that is used for data preprocessing and one that does the modeling.

 Data preprocessing pipeline: